Adaptive Linearly Constrained Minimum Variance Framework for Volumetric Active Noise Control: Results and Discussion

 \subsection{Simulation Results}

 The method is evaluated in a simulated environment using impulse responses from the MeshRIR S32-M441 dataset \cite{MeshRIR}.
 A loudspeaker positioned at (-0.7$\mathrm{m}$, -1$\mathrm{m}$, 0.1 $\mathrm{m}$) is used as the noise source, while the remaining 31 loudspeakers serve as control sources.
 The negative coordinates arise due to the reference origin being set at the center of the room.
 In this simulation, we employ 2 primary control locations and 60 secondary control locations, which together span slightly less than 0.16 $\mathrm{m^2}$ as defined in the MeshRIR dataset.
 We assume access to the true noise signal, which is generated by sampling a zero-mean, unit-variance Gaussian distribution.
+Having access to a reference microphone is equivalent to having the noise signal convolved with a (possibly unknown) reference path.
+Mathematically, it introduces no fundamental change to the model.
+Our experiments therefore remain general and physically consistent.
 The performance of the proposed adaptive filtering method is compared against the standard multi-point FxLMS algorithm.
 Additionally, we include a variant of the multi-point FxLMS constrained to minimize power at the primary control locations only.
 The simulated signal is played for 120 seconds, with filter coefficients updated at every sample.
 Due to the multiple constraints imposed, the optimal solution is underdetermined.
 Figure~\ref{fig:meshrir_heatmap} displays a heatmap of noise reduction across the central region of the volume of interest, further highlighting the advantage of the proposed method.
 It achieves noise reduction within 0.5$\,$dB of the multi-point FxLMS at all secondary control locations, while providing superior performance at the primary control points due to better constraint adherence.
 Notably, the proposed method significantly outperforms the multi-point FxLMS at the constrained locations.